 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-TGV high-speed trains from Nice Ville to Monaco—Monte-Carlo can travel at speeds of up to 320 km/h.
-The fastest journey time from Nice Ville to Monaco—Monte-Carlo by train is 13 minutes.
+TGV high-speed trains from Nice Ville to Monaco—Monte-Carlo can travel at speeds of up to 200 mph (320 km/h).
+The fastest journey time from Nice Ville to Monaco—Monte-Carlo by train is 15 minutes.

-Trains travelling from Nice Ville to Monaco—Monte-Carlo cover a distance of around 13km during the journey.
+Trains travelling from Nice Ville to Monaco—Monte-Carlo cover a distance of around 8 miles (13 km) during the journey.

-Trains travelling from Paris to Nice are operated by SNCF – the national train operator in France or Thello – international trains that connect France and Italy.
+Trains travelling from Nice Ville to Monaco—Monte-Carlo are operated by SNCF – the national train operator in France or Thello – international trains that connect France and Italy.